-393.-(1) Where a person has died -

-(a) any relevant appeal which might have been begun by him if he were alive may be begun by a person approved by the General Division of the High Court; and

-(b) where any relevant appeal was begun by him while he was alive or is begun in relation to his case under paragraph (a), any further step which might have been taken by him in connection with the appeal if he were alive may be taken by a person so approved.

-(2) The General Division of the High Court may only give an approval to -

-- (a) the widow or widower of the deceased; - (b) a person who is the personal representative of the deceased; or - (c) any person appearing to the General Division of the High Court to have, by reason of a family or similar relationship with the deceased, a substantial financial or other interest in the determination of a relevant appeal relating to him.
-[Act 40 of 2019 wef 02/01/2021]
+- 393.-(1) Where a person has died - (a) any relevant appeal which might have been begun by him if he were alive may be begun by a person approved by the High Court; and - (b) where any relevant appeal was begun by him while he was alive or is begun in relation to his case under paragraph (a), any further step which might have been taken by him in connection with the appeal if he were alive may be taken by a person so approved. - (2) The High Court may only give an approval to - (a) the widow or widower of the deceased; - (b) a person who is the personal representative of the deceased; or - (c) any person appearing to the High Court to have, by reason of a family or similar relationship with the deceased, a substantial financial or other interest in the determination of a relevant appeal relating to him.